hijacksecurity/HijackSecurityBlog/_posts/2025-08-29-eks-foundation-building-modular-production-cluster.md

 ---

-**Coming Next**: [EKS Ingress: Modern Load Balancing and SSL Management](/posts/coming-soon) - Transform your private cluster into a secure, public-facing platform.
+**Coming Next**: [1.2 EKS: Ingress Controller with SSL and Load Balancing](/2025/08/29/eks-ingress-controller-ssl-load-balancing/) - Transform your private cluster into a secure, public-facing platform.

 *Questions about the implementation?
 Spotted an issue with the configuration?
 Reach out to me on socials.*